cloudpilot-emu/cloudpilot-emu/doc/networking.md

 In case you want to use networking with such a setup you can use the `--trusted-origins` parameter to tune the CORS configuration to your needs.
-As an example, in order to allow Cloudpilot running on `http://localhost:4600` (which is the default for the angular dev server), invoke the server with `--trusted-origins http://localhost:4600` (or `--trusted-origins http://localhost:4600,https://cloudpilot-emu.github.io` if you want to allow the official build as well.)
+As an example, in order to allow Cloudpilot running on `http://localhost:4600` (which is the default for the angular dev server), invoke the server with `--trusted-origins http://localhost:4600`.

 ### Default protocol